Viewing Project Commits

-If you want to view details about your commits on Central, you can open the Projects page, then click Commits on the right side.
+If you want to view details about your commits on Central, do one of the following from Projects.

 All of the commits for the project are listed, with the most recent one at the top.

-If you click View Commit for any of the items, you will often see two versions of the files involved in that commit.
-The code for the previous version of the file is shown with a red background, and the new version is shown with a green background.
+If you click any of the commit items, the Commits view opens allowing you to see what changed.
+You will often see two versions of the files involved in that commit.
+The background color shows changes.
+For example, more recent changes have a green background.

-You can use the following buttons to switch between a unified view and a side-by-side view:
+You can use the following buttons to switch between a Unified view and a Split view:

-In a unified view, with the differences are stacked on top of one another.
-In a side-by-side view, the differences look like this:
+In a Split view, the differences look like this: